Extremely Common Home Theater Problems

 Why Am I Hearing Static?

 Hopefully this helps at least a little in regards to possible home theater problems.
-I know that home theater can be a pain in the you know where sometimes, but it’s so worth it when everything just works.
+I know that home theater can be somewhat of a pain sometimes, but it’s so worth it in the end when everything just works.

 But that’s all I really have for now though folks.